Thinking of becoming NASM-certified and not sure which of the courses to start with?

 Corrective exercise specialist certification (CES)

-The NASM CES certification is probably the most popular as well as the most useful specialization certification from NASM.
+The NASM CES certification is probably the most popular and useful specialization certification from NASM.

 The general NASM CPT certification leads right into the CES certification with its strong emphasis on stabilization and corrective exercise.